What is Residence Life?

 How are freshman placed in a housing assignment?

 Incoming freshman housing placements are made at the discretion

-of the housing coordinators, and are based primarily on the
+of the Resident Hall Managers, and are based primarily on the

 order in which students express their intentions to officially

 enroll at Howard University.
 Students cannot be placed in university

 housing until the enrollment fee and housing application fee are paid in full.